Super Bowl XXXI: Broadcasting

 The game was the first Super Bowl to be televised in the United States by Fox.
 Play-by-play announcer Pat Summerall and color commentator John Madden, both previously of CBS, called the game.
 This was the first of three Super Bowls to be called by Summerall and Madden while with Fox (Super Bowls XXXIII and XXXVI being the others).
 James Brown hosted all the pregame, halftime, and postgame coverage with help from his fellow Fox NFL Sunday cast members Terry Bradshaw, Howie Long, and Ronnie Lott.

 Fox's broadcast was the first Super Bowl to have a constant, live-updating graphic for the score, time, and down and distance.
 Fox had introduced the "FoxBox" when it began its NFL coverage in 1994, and the graphic positioned over live action eventually became the norm in virtually all sports broadcasts at the national and regional production levels.

 Continuing the trend of Super Bowl television ratings, the telecast broke the then-record for the highest-rated program in the history of the then-ten-year-old Fox network.
 For the Super Bowl lead-out program after the game, Fox televised The X-Files episode "Leonard Betts".

+This was also the first time the NFL assumed production of game coverage for countries outside the United States, as would happen during the every subsequent year Fox has aired the Super Bowl.
+The game's broadcasters on CTV in Canada, Channel 4 in the United Kingdom, the Nine Network in Australia, ABC 5 in the Philippines, and other English-speaking countries were Gary Thorne, Don Lane and John Smith.
+Earl Mann narrated the NFL's Greatest Games episode Big Showdown in the Big Easy about this game.

 Entertainment

 Pregame ceremonies

 The pregame show featured Los del Río, who performed their multi-platinum smash hit "Macarena", the dance craze that became a worldwide summer hit in 1996.
 Country singer-songwriter Mary Chapin Carpenter and Cajun musical group BeauSoleil also appeared singing Carpenter's hit "Down at the Twist and Shout".

 R&B singer Luther Vandross later sang the national anthem, and Miss Louisiana 1996 Erika Schwarz Wright performed sign language for the national anthem.
+The anthem concluded with a flyover of F-16 Fighting Falcons from the 78th Fighter Squadron of Shaw Air Force Base.

 The coin toss ceremony featured the winning head coaches of the previous Super Bowl games played in New Orleans: Hank Stram (Super Bowl IV), Tom Landry (Super Bowl VI, Super Bowl XII), Chuck Noll (Super Bowl IX), Tom Flores (Super Bowl XV), Mike Ditka (Super Bowl XX), and George Seifert (Super Bowl XXIV).
 Hank Stram was given the honor of doing the coin toss.